SpringHo/SQL-Challenges-and-Projects/README.md

 ```

 ###
 - ST Request: Which animal has adoption fees under $100, sort by cost from lowest to highest.
-Also make a table with only adoptable cats, sort by age.
+Also make a seperate table with only adoptable cats, sort by age.

 ###
 **Steps:**